Blunk-electronic/ET/README.md

-# ET - ECAD Electronic Modeling Tool
+# SYSTEM ET
-## An approach to model and develop complex schematics and layouts
+## An ECAD-Tool for complex schematics and layouts

 ### The Idea behind
 - Most ECAD tools do not allow opening, checking and editing of multiple designs simultaneously.